421st Air Refueling Squadron: World War II

 The 421st Bombardment Squadron was activated on paper in March 1944 at Dalhart Army Air Field, Texas as a Boeing B-29 Superfortress very heavy bombardment squadron.
 It moved to Fairmont Army Air Field, Nebraska the day after activation, where it received its initial cadre from the 9th Bombardment Group.
 Because of aircraft availability, initial training missions were flown with Boeing B-17 Flying Fortress aircraft.
 Once the squadron competed training, it moved to North Field, Tinian in the Mariana Islands of the central Pacific area in January 1945 and became part of the XXI Bomber Command of Twentieth Air Force.
 Its mission was the strategic bombardment of the Japanese Home Islands and the destruction of Japan's war-making capability.

 The 421st flew "shakedown" missions against Japanese targets on Moen Island, Truk, and other points in the Carolines and Marianas.
 The squadron began combat missions over Japan on 25 February 1945, with a firebombing mission over northeast Tokyo.
-The 421st continued to participate in wide area firebombing attack, but the first ten-day blitz resulted in the command running out of incendiary bombs.
+The 421st continued to participate in wide area firebombing attacks, but the first ten-day blitz resulted in the command running out of incendiary bombs.
 After that, the squadron flew conventional bombing missions using high explosive bombs.
 The squadron earned two Distinguished Unit Citations for its attack on the industrial center of Yokohama in May 1945, and mining shipping lanes in the Shimonoseki Strait between Korea and Japan in July and August.

 The squadron continued attacking urban areas of major Japanese cities with incendiary ordnance until the end of the war in August 1945, causing massive destruction of urbanized areas.
 It also conducted raids against strategic objectives, bombing aircraft factories, chemical plants, oil refineries, and other targets in Japan.
 The squadron flew its last combat missions on 14 August, when hostilities ended.
 Afterwards, its B-29s carried relief supplies to Allied prisoner of war camps in Japan and Manchuria.

 The squadron was largely demobilized on Tinian during the fall of 1945.
 It remained in the western Pacific.
 The 421st moved to Clark Field in the Philippines in March 1946.
 It was inactivated at Clark Field on 15 June 1946.
 The squadron's low-hour aircraft were flown to storage depots in the United States.